adamruzicka/foreman_theme_satellite/README.md

 This is a plugin that enables building a theme for Foreman.
-It knows to inject its assets before the core ones, so if it an asset with the same name exists both in core and in the plugin - plugin's one will be used.
+It knows to inject its assets before the core ones, so if an asset with the same name exists both in core and in the plugin - plugin's one will be used.
 This concept allows us to replace images, javascript files and css files completely.